johnsonch/rails_0_to_deploy_in_60_minutes/presentation.md

 * Bundler

 ---
+# Cloud IDE

+to do

+---
+# Heroku

+to do

+---
+# Ruby

+to do

+---
+# Rails

+to do

+---
+# Git

+to do

+---
+# Bundler

+to do

+---
 #Setting up an Development Environment
 * Setup local machine?

+---
+#Setting up an Development Environment
 * Create a VM

+---
+#Setting up an Development Environment
 * Use <insert hot new provisioning> technology

+---
+#Setting up an Development Environment
 * Cloud IDE
  * [https://c9.io/](https://c9.io/)